A-tG/VoicemeeterFancyOSD/README.md

 It might also not work with some OpenGL games, even if in borderless mode.
 Basically if "Xbox Game Bar" or standard Volume/Media pop-up is not showing on top of the game, neither will this OSD.

 # Installation and Usage
-The program is portable, no installation is required, but you need [.NET Desktop runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) (click '*Download x64*' under '*Run desktop apps*') **or alternatively** you may install the runtime via Command Prompt with the following command:
+The program is portable, no installation is required, but you need [.NET Desktop runtime](https://dotnet.microsoft.com/download/dotnet/7.0/runtime) (click '*Download x64*' under '*Run desktop apps*') **or alternatively** you may install the runtime via Command Prompt with the following command:

-`winget install Microsoft.DotNet.DesktopRuntime.6`

-**Future version may reqiure .NET 7.0.** Install it in advance `winget install Microsoft.DotNet.DesktopRuntime.7` (in Command Prompt)
+`winget install Microsoft.DotNet.DesktopRuntime.7`

 (winget is bundled in Windows 11 and some modern versions of Windows 10 by default as the "App Installer", if your Windows version does not include it, you may read [here](https://docs.microsoft.com/en-us/windows/package-manager/winget/) for further instructions on how to get it).